Election Types

 The Republican August Primary Election is open only to those registered as Republicans and unaffiliated voters who wish to affiliate as Republicans by filling out a new declaration card on election day.

-Unaffiliated voters who do not wish to declare a party affiliation, and Libertarian voters are eligible to vote on nonpartisan contest races and submitted questions listed on a primary ballot, if any.
-All relevant nonpartisan items and questions also appear on the Democratic and Republican primary ballots.
+Unaffiliated voters who do not wish to declare a party affiliation, and voters registered with a minor political party in Kansas, like the Libertarian party, are eligible to vote on nonpartisan contest races and submitted questions listed on a primary ballot, if any.

 Primary voting rules are established by the parties and state law, and are not established by the Election Office.
 Voters may cast only one ballot in any election.